-- Make the consomme by lightly frying onions and tomatoes for 6-8 minutes in a saucepan or pot large enough to hold your meat, then add your chipotle in adobo sauce, and fry until fragrant, around a minute.
+- Make the consommé by lightly frying the onions and fresh tomatoes for 6-8 minutes in a saucepan or pot large enough to hold your meat, then add your chipotle in adobo sauce, and fry until fragrant, around a minute.

-- When fragrant, add the salt, all tomatoes, cider vinegar, tomato paste and water.
+- Add the salt, canned tomatoes, cider vinegar, tomato paste and water.

 - Bring consomme to the boil, then simmer on low for an hour.